-Writing is a lifelong disease.
+Writing is a lifelong affliction.

 Once contracted, the only prescription is to write constantly in whatever form to express your condition, in whatever construction to carry your words beyond you.